-Rimming is licking or pushing your tongue inside your partners arse.
+Rimming is licking or pushing your tongue inside your partner's arse.
 It’s not everyone’s cup of tea, but a lot of men love it.
 It’s often, but not necessarily, done a precursor to fucking as it can help your partner relax.

 The most common ways to do it are to have your partner lying on his front or sitting on your face.
 This is a personal preference, just go with what you enjoy.

 Rimming is very low risk in terms of HIV, but there are other STIs you can pick up through it, including chlamydia, gonorrhoea and hepatitis B. You can be vaccinated against hepatitis A & B for free at a sexual health clinic, including at our weekly m-test drop in.
 We recommend this for all men who have sex with men.

 If you want to be extra safe you can use a dental dam (which come in different flavours) to protect you and your partner, this is just a latex sheet that you can place over your partner's arse hole.